-You have been researching Australian Shepherd puppies and one of the biggest questions is, “What is the Price for Australian Shepherd Puppies in 2022?”
+You have been researching Australian Shepherd puppies, and one of the biggest questions is, “What is the Price for Australian Shepherd Puppies in 2023?”
 The short answer is the initial cost of a puppy varies.

 People, who are going to purchase an Australian Shepherd puppy in the nearest future, usually have a lot of questions.
-The vast majority of their questions are associated while buying a Australian Shepherd puppy is, the price for Australian Shepherd Puppies and the overall maintenance cost.
-Today, we’ll talk you through the costs of buying and owning the dog.
+The vast majority of their questions are associated while buying an Australian Shepherd puppy: the price for Australian Shepherd Puppies and the overall maintenance cost.
+Today, we’ll discuss the costs of buying and owning a dog.
 On top of that, we’ll give you tips on how and where to purchase a puppy.

 So, let’s get started.